Committed Philadelphia Injury Firm with Proven Trial Results

 A birth injury is one that happens during or shortly following delivery.
 Not all common birth injuries come from medical errors.
 Some babies are born with congenital conditions that cannot be blamed on the doctors.
 Birth injuries range from mild, short-lived injuries to chronic problems that require continuing treatment.

-What are the Most Common Birth Injuries in Philadelphia?
+What are the Most Common Types of Birth Injuries?

 Birth injuries can cause permanent damage to the baby and the mother.
-These are some of the most common types of birth injuries:
+Our Philadelphia birth injury lawyer will help you determine if your child’s injuries were the result of medical negligence, but some common types of birth injuries are:

 Cerebral Palsy